Exact solution for wave scattering from black holes: Formulation: Applications

-For the exact forward scattering with $(\vartheta,\vp)=(0,0)$ in the left panel of Fig.~\ref{fig:power}, the behavior that $|G|^2$ increases linearly stems from the property of the caustics at the forward position of the present scattering problem, which will diverge for $M\omega \rightarrow \infty$.
-The period of the oscillation on the linear growth reflects the scale of the peak of the effective potential.
-It corresponds to the position of the unstable circular photon orbit in the geometrical optics limit, and is evaluated as $M \Delta \omega \sim 1/(3\sqrt{3}) \sim 0.2$ for $\Lambda M^2 \ll 1$.
-On the other hand, for the case of the slightly-off forward scattering with $(\vartheta,\vp)=(0,\pi/10)$ in the right panel of Fig.~\ref{fig:power}, there is one more oscillating scale with longer period.
-This originates from the breaking of the symmetry of the relative relation of the source-black hole-observer positions, which causes the interference due to the difference of light ray paths in the limit of the geometrical optics.
+For exact forward scattering with $(r,\vartheta,\vp)=(20M,0,0)$ in the left panel of Fig.~\ref{fig:power}, the behavior that $|G|^2$ increases linearly stems from the property of the caustics at the forward position of the present scattering problem, which will diverge for $M\omega \rightarrow \infty$.
+The period of oscillation on the linear growth reflects the scale of the peak of the effective potential.
+This corresponds to the position of the unstable circular photon orbit in the geometrical optics limit, and is evaluated as $M \Delta \omega \sim 1/(3\sqrt{3}) \sim 0.2$ for $\Lambda M^2 \ll 1$.
+On the other hand, for the case of the slightly off forward scattering with $(r,\vartheta,\vp)=(20M,0,\pi/10)$ in the right panel of Fig.~\ref{fig:power}, there is one more oscillating scale with a longer period.
+This originates from the breaking of the symmetry of the relative relation of the source-black hole-observer positions, which causes interference due to the difference of light ray paths in the limit of the geometrical optics.

 As another demonstration, we present the angular dependence of the absolute square of the scattered scalar wave for fixed frequency $M\omega=7$, $4$, $1$ in Fig.~\ref{fig:int1d}.
-As is expected, it takes a peak at $\vp=0$ and decays with oscillations depending on the fixed frequency.
+As expected, it shows a peak at $\vp=0$ and decays with oscillations depending on the fixed frequency.
 We see that our exact formula is valid for a wide range of the azimuthal angle.

-We have hitherto provided several examples of scalar wave scattering by the SdS black hole with small cosmological constant and compared the results with the previous works.
-Since the main goal of the present paper is to establish the formulation, we do not perform specific calculations too much, while our formula~\eqref{eq:Green_full} is quite general and applies to the wave scattering of spin-$s$ field from the KNdS black hole.
-We will investigate the details of several observables in the wave optical gravitational lensing for more general case in a future work.
+We have provided several examples of scalar wave scattering by the SdS black hole with a small cosmological constant and compared the results with previous works.
+Since the main goal of the present paper is to establish the formulation, we have avoided to present too many specific calculations.
+However, our formula~\eqref{eq:Green_full} is quite general and applies to the wave scattering of the spin-$s$ field from the KNdS black hole.
+We will investigate the details of several observables in wave optical gravitational lensing for a more general case in a future work.